OneNoteDev/MsGraph_OneNoteApiSampleAspNetCore/Readme.md

 DEMO: http://onenoteapisamplenetcore.azurewebsites.net/

 ### Intro
-* This is a small sample that shows how to use the OneNote API from an ASP.NET server.
+* This is a small sample that shows how to use access OneNote resources via the Microsoft Graph API from an ASP.NET server.
 * It is configured to work for OneDrive only, but swapping AppIds/Auth urls would make it work with O365

 ### Prerequisites